Dario Vitez

 Dario Vitez (born January 17, 1973) is a Croatian music manager, public relations specialist, record producer and designer.

 He is most notable as a music manager, executive producer and public relations manager of the rock band Zabranjeno Pušenje.

 Early life

 Vitez was born and raised in Zagreb, Yugoslavia (nowadays Croatia).
 He earned his high school diploma from the MIOC in 1991.
-Also, he was play a clarinet in a music school.
-Vitez graduated mechanical engineering from the University of Zagreb, but not fulfilled all requirements for an academic degree.
+Also, he played a clarinet in music school.
+Vitez graduated in mechanical engineering from the University of Zagreb, but did not fulfil all requirements for an academic degree.

 Music manager career

 In 1996, Vitez formed his own concert and public relations company, named Dik-koncert.

 Zabranjeno pušenje (1997–present)

 Since 1997, Vitez has been an executive producer, public relations manager and tour manager for Zabranjeno Pušenje, a rock band formed in Sarajevo in 1980.

 As an executive producer, Vitez worked on all Zabranjeno pušenje album releases since 1998, such as Hapsi sve!
 (1998), Agent tajne sile (1999), Bog vozi Mercedes (2001), Live in St. Louis (2004), Hodi da ti čiko nešto da (2006), Muzej revolucije (2009), Radovi na cesti (2013), Šok i nevjerica (2018), and Karamba!
 (2022).
 Additionally, he designed or co–designed album covers on three albums: Hapsi sve!, Agent tajne sile and Bog vozi Mercedes.

 In 1997, Vitez organized two guest appearances of Rambo Amadeus at the Zabranjeno pušenje concerts for the Fildžan viška album promotion in Sarajevo.
 Those appearances were the first post-war performance by a Serbian-Montenegrin artist to the Bosnian Federation.